srecon/elasticsearch-cassandra-river/README.md

 ##Improvments
 1. Tests
 2. Update records
-3. Add only changes row in ES
+3. Add only changed row in ES